Upgrading Usage Meter

 - Enter a name for your snapshot and click Create.

-For the SSH into the Usage Meter VM, complete the following steps:
+Use SSH to log in to the Usage Meter Appliance VM and complete the following steps:

 -

-Open a command prompt on Windows or a terminal window on Linux and MacOS and run the following commands as root user:
+Open a command prompt on Windows or a terminal window on Linux and MacOS and run the following commands as the

 You might need to run